sami-dev/nodejs-express-okta-sample/README.md

       <br/>
       <img src="readme-images/prereq-1.jpg" alt="Node JS vesion"/>
       <br/>
-      If you need to download Node.js then you can download from here [Download Node JS](https://nodejs.org/en/download/).
+      If you need to download Node.js then you can download from here https://nodejs.org/en/download/

       <br/>
    2. Sign up for [Okta Developer Edition](http://developer.okta.com/).